tristanlangford/CV/README.md

 #### Makers Academy (May 2020 to August 2020)

-- A 16 week intensive programming bootcamp.
-(Remote due to COVID-19 lockdown)
+- A 16 week intensive programming bootcamp. *(Remote due to COVID-19 lockdown)*
 - Primarily self-led training, encouraging students to discover/develop their own solutions, in pairs or teams.
 - Makers champions Agile/XP methodologies and practices, such as pair programming, TDD and OOD.

 #### Oxford Brookes University (2011 to 2015)

-- B.A.
-(Hons), Economics, Politics & International Relations - 2:1
+- 2:1 B.A.
+(Hons), Economics, Politics & International Relations

 #### Other qualifications